amir-akhavans/S3bucket-LambdaFunction-Dynamodb/README.md

+## Project Description

+an event-driven application that contains an Amazon S3 bucket, an AWS Lambda function, and an Amazon DynamoDB table.
+An object uploaded in the S3 bucket triggers the Lambda function, storing the object name and creation date in the DynamoDB table.

+## What I have done

 To do the given task, first I started studying more about Serverless Framework and lambda functions using different websites and watched several youtube clips for the first two days.
 To gain more information, then I read AWS Lambda and the Serverless Framework – Hands-On Learning udemy course.
 The completion certificate is available using this link:

  `https://www.udemy.com/certificate/UC-c3530026-20fd-40df-b519-6299e14ab549/`